True Or False Patches Add Functionality To Code

 What is a Patch?

 A patch is essentially a set of changes made to a computer program or its supporting data.
-It's designed to update, fix, or improve the program.
+Plus, it's designed to update, fix, or improve the program.
 Patches are often used to address bugs, security vulnerabilities, or to introduce new features.
 They can also be utilized to improve the performance or usability of existing software.

 Technically, a patch is a file containing differences between two versions of a file or set of files.
 These differences are usually represented in a standard format that can be applied to the original file to produce the updated version.
 This allows developers to distribute changes efficiently without needing to send the entire codebase.